justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 Be sure to check the option *See all pages*.
 You'll have to re-authorize one more time, because an extra Facebook permission is required for this.
 Note that pages and groups exclude each other (except in the Pro version).

-If you want to add links to a page, the Facebook account you authorized with should have permission to that page.
+You can only add links to pages you are owner of.

 = U13 I want to add links to a group =